ISAITB/docs-tdl/source/testcase/index.rst

 In case the file is text-based you also have the option of setting the ``encoding`` attribute to consider (by default set as ``UTF-8``).

-Regarding the path to the resource this is the resource's path within the test suite archive (with or without the test suite ID as a prefix).
+Regarding the path to the resource, this is considered first as relative to the test suite root, and if not found, as relative to the test suite definition file.
+In both cases the resource path can be prefixed with the test suite identifier (done for backwards compatibility and ideally avoided for new test suites).

 As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable named "ublSchema".
 The path specified suggests that the file is named "UBL-Invoice-2.1.xsd" and exists in a folder within the test suite archive named "resources".
 This example also includes another input whose referenced resource is defined dynamically based on an external configuration parameter (at organisation level in this case).